 When talking to hotels:

-As accommodation requests are made for your conference, program, services, or event, your next step is to provide the requested services.
+As accommodation requests are made for your conference, program, services, or event, your next step is to communicate with the requestor, and provide the requested services.

 Typical accommodations include: